sAnKeT-nAiK/HTML-CSS-JS-Catering-website/README.md

 # HTML-CSS-JS-Catering-website
-A simple single page template.
+ It is a simple html bootstrap single page website.